Can I get life insurance with cardiovascular disorders?

 There are literally hundreds of life insurance companies operating in the United States.
 This alone sometimes makes the process of finding the lowest cost plan seem overwhelming for individuals with cardiovascular disorders.

 Most life insurance companies do not offer competitive rates for individuals that have a history of cardiovascular disorders.
-It is up to the agent that specializes in this type of underwriting to secure the best rate.
+It is up to the agent that specializes in heart disease term life insurance policies.

 Tom needs $1 Million of life insurance protection